pietrobraione/jbse/README.md

 * [Javassist](http://jboss-javassist.github.io/javassist/): JBSE uses Javassist at runtime for all the bytecode manipulation tasks.
 It is also needed at runtime.
 * [JavaCC](https://javacc.org): Necessary for compiling the parser for the JBSE settings files.
 It is not needed at runtime.

-However JBSE also needs to interact at runtime an external numeric solver for pruning infeasible program paths.
-JBSE works well with [Z3](https://github.com/Z3Prover/z3) and, to a less extent, [CVC4](http://cvc4.cs.stanford.edu/), but any SMT solver that supports the AUFNIRA logic should work.
+JBSE also needs to interact at runtime an external numeric solver for pruning infeasible program paths.
+JBSE works well with [Z3](https://github.com/Z3Prover/z3) and, to a less extent, with [CVC4](http://cvc4.cs.stanford.edu/), but any SMT solver that supports the AUFNIRA logic should work.
 The dependency on the solver is not handled by Maven so you need to download and install at least one of them on the machine that runs JBSE.
 We strongly advise to use Z3 because it is what we routinely use.

 ### Testing JBSE ###